nuggetarian/library-database-project/README.md

 - C:\Program Files\PostgreSQL\14\bin
 - C:\Program Files\PostgreSQL\14\lib

-Script back_up.bat is set to back up the database into the windows temp folder with the filename 'library'.
+Script [back_up.bat](back_up.bat) is set to back up the database into the windows temp folder with the filename '*library*'.

-You need to add this script to task scheduler and set it to midnight everyday.
-There are pictures in the autobackup folder, as well as the script itself.
+You need to add this script to task scheduler and set it to midnight.
+There are pictures in the **autobackup** folder, as well as the script itself.

 ```bat
 set PGPASSWORD=postgres